 The new normal following the onslaught of a pandemic has affected the service industry, including plumbing contractors.
-Like other jobs that provide skills trade expertise, plumbing work requires plumbers to be on-site, and therefore expose them to other people.
+Like other jobs that provide skills trade expertise, emergency plumbing work requires plumbers to be on-site, and therefore expose them to other people.

 At the same time, it also requires utmost care on their part since they must show great concern for their customers so that they could build on trust, loyalty, and customer retention.